va7sdf/artbergmann/news/2000-2004/_posts/2001-04-05-damned-but-never-forgotten.markdown

 ---
 title: damned but never forgotten
-article_author:
+article_author: glen nott
-article_publication:
+article_publication: the hamilton spectator
-article_date:
+article_date: april 5, 2001
 ---
-The Hamilton Spectator / Thursday, April 5, 2001 / by Glen Nott

 Art imitates life.
 Life imitates art.
 If this was a competition, Art would win.

 Art Bergmann, that is.